Configure port in a Spring Boot application

 2. YAML file

-We can also store external properties in a YAML file which is a superset of JSON.
-Create a file named application.yml and put it in root of classpath.
+We can also store external properties in a YAML file, which is a superset of JSON.
+Create a file named application.yml and put it in the root of the classpath.
 The preceding example corresponds to the following YAML file:

 1 2 |